tristantimp/thesis/README.md

 # Thesis
+Create and activate your virtual enviornment.
 Install python packages with requirements.txt

 Before running youtube_query.py, create a Google Developer account and an API key for the YouTube Data API v3.
 Run youtube_query.py in order to get the csv files for the comments from the YouTube videos.
 The script must be run 3 times, with a different video_id each time, to get 3 csv files.